One of the joys that I get in doing this show, well, joy is the wrong word.

 It's a way for people to be able to get things that they never would have gotten before.

-As I said when I introduced the topic, it's something that some people have heard about for years, and it's part of their life, but most people have never once, and there's a lot of other, you know, websites and operations that have developed through the through the web uh since we've had an online world that have done the same the same kind of thing.
+As I said when I introduced the topic, it's something that some people have heard about for years, and it's part of their life, but most people have never once, and there's a lot of other websites and operations that have developed through the web since we've had an online world that have done the same kind of thing.

 eBay is the biggest.